- Search The Registry

 Police Video (Still Image)

 *On this date in 2014, the murder of Laquan McDonald took place in Chicago, Illinois.
-He was a 17-year-old Black youth was fatally shot by white-American Chicago Police Officer Jason Van Dyke.
+He was a 17-year-old Black youth who was fatally shot by white-American Chicago Police Officer Jason Van Dyke.

 Shortly before 10:00 p.m., that evening, police were called to investigate McDonald at 4100 South Pulaski Road, responding to reports that he was carrying a knife and breaking into vehicles in a trucking yard at 41st Street and Kildare Avenue.
 When officers confronted McDonald, he used a knife to slice the tire on a patrol vehicle and damage its windshield.
 McDonald walked away from police after numerous verbal instructions from officers to drop the knife, at which point responding officers requested Taser backup, according to radio recordings released December 30, 2015, to Politico and NBC Chicago in response to Illinois Freedom of Information Act requests.